-EDAC provides direction and support to assist and guide Council in the implementation of the Economic Development Plan.
-It should be noted that EDAC has the most significant role in overseeing the EDP.
+EDAC provides advice and support to assist and guide Council in the implementation of the Economic Development Plan.

 Macquarie Park Forum

 Macquarie Park Forum provides high-level strategic and industry input in areas such as transport, marketing, urban design and sustainability.